openmc-dev/openmc/docs/source/usersguide/settings.rst

   settings.source = source

 The PyNE R2S source file is also supported as an option to create a mesh-based source.
-If the PYNE source file is used, the `source.file`, `settings.pyne_source_mode` and `settings.pyne_source_e_bounds` should be specifited.
+If the PyNE source file is used, the `source.file`, `settings.pyne_source_mode` and `settings.pyne_source_e_bounds` should be specifited.
 For example, the following would sample the source from PyNE R2S source file `source.h5m`::